dr. C Gao

 Biography

 Dr. Chang Gao is an assistant professor at the Department of Microelectronics, TU Delft, where he leads the Lab of Efficient circuits & systems for Machine Intelligence (EMI).
+He obtained his PhD with distinction from the Institute of Neuroinformatics, University of Zurich and ETH Zurich.

 He is a co-recipient of the 2020 Misha Mahowald Prize for Neuromorphic Engineering and the 2022 Mahowald Early Career Award in Neuromorphic Engineering.
 He recently secured the 2022 Marie Skłodowska-Curie Postdoctoral Fellowship and was named a 2023 MIT Technology Review Innovator Under 35.